Freshman Applicants Residing In Japan

 - Payment Method:

 - Register an account with the APU Online Application System and complete your payment.
-Fill in your APU Online Application System login ID on the application form.
-You do not need to send a receipt by post.
+Please inculde your APU Online Application System login ID on your application form.

 - Fee Amount: